sudefidan/Docker_Thingy/README.md

 1. **Tech Innovators Hub** - For technology enthusiasts and developers
 2. **Environmental Action Group** - Focused on sustainability and environmental initiatives
 3. **Business Leaders Network** - For entrepreneurship and business networking

+## External Services

+Third-party email services are utilised in order to perform email verification for changing an email address and registering an account.
+To test this feature, please make a new user or change an existing user's email address to test this feature.

 ## Development Information